maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 <img width="384" src="https://github.com/AndreDlm/IVIVE/blob/master/Figures/PKSim-dev_LoadAdministrationBB.png" alt="PKSim-dev_LoadAdministrationBB" />

 Once the building blocks are loaded in PK-Sim<sup>®</sup>, a simulation can be set up to simulate dissolution and absorption in the gastrointestinal tract.
-Please note that compound-specific parameters relevant for particle dissolution that have been fitted in MoBi<sup>®</sup> (e.g. the `Aqueous diffusion coefficient` or `Solubility at reference pH`) should be the same in the `Compound` building block in PK-Sim<sup>®</sup> and may hence need to be adjusted before setting up a simulation.
+Please note that compound-specific parameters relevant for particle dissolution that have been fitted in MoBi<sup>®</sup> (e.g. the `Aqueous diffusion coefficient` or `Solubility at reference pH`) should be the same in the `Compound` building block in PK-Sim<sup>®</sup> and may hence need to be adjusted before running a simulation.